-The average hourly wind speed in Reykjavík experiences significant seasonal variation over the course of the year.
+The average hourly wind speed in Reykjavík experiences extreme seasonal variation over the course of the year.

 The windier part of the year lasts for 6.1 months, from October 22 to April 26, with average wind speeds of more than 12.0 miles per hour.
 The windiest month of the year in Reykjavík is January, with an average hourly wind speed of 15.9 miles per hour.

 The calmer time of year lasts for 5.9 months, from April 26 to October 22.
 The calmest day of the year is July 21, with an average hourly wind speed of 7.9 miles per hour.

 Average Wind Speed in Reykjavík